berkaykyb/todoApp/README.md

 This project is my small step into **mobile app development**.
 The app allows:

-- Registering and logging UI with in with Firebase
+- Registering and logging UI within Firebase
 - Adding new tasks
 - Marking tasks as completed
 - Deleting tasks that are no longer needed